~ Seed for GRAINS FOR HOME GROWERS ~

 Quinoa is a high-protein grain you can easily grow at home.
 It is cooked just like rice, and as well as tasting good, it is rich in lysine, giving a good nutritional balance to your meal.

-The grain is naturally protected from insects, rodents and birds by a yellow coating that tastes bitter.
-This is easily removed – by soaking the seed overnight and rinsing a few times in cold water before cooking.
+The grain is naturally protected from insects, rodents and birds by a yellow soapy coating that tastes bitter.
+This is easily removed – by soaking the seed overnight to soften the soap, then rubbing it and rinsing a few times in cold water before cooking.